 Dinner options abound in this neighborhood, so haul your shopping bags to the bar and recover a bit with delicious drinks and food.
 Carmine’s offers classic Italian food — a Chicago staple.
 Luxbar describes itself as a quintessential American bar, fully stocked with food options and cocktails.
-The Drake hotel is a nice spot for dinner and drinks at the historic Coq d’Or, offering supper club fare and Prohibition-era Chicago cocktails.
+It’s all about the vibe at the gorgeous 3 Arts Club Cafe, located inside Restoration Hardware.
+And The Drake hotel is a nice spot for dinner and drinks at the historic Coq d’Or (temporarily closed), offering supper club fare and Prohibition-era Chicago cocktails.

 Catch a show

-If you aren’t too wiped out from a full day, take in a show at the Porchlight Music Theatre.
+If you aren’t too wiped out from a full day, take in a show at the Porchlight Music Theatre (for now, check out their virtual offerings).
 For the past 25 years, this hidden gem offers live musical theatre productions in a bold yet intimate style.
 The group stages their edgy productions at the Ruth Page Center for the Arts, one of Chicago’s most legendary dance centers.
 It’s the perfect way to end a day full of glamour and culture in Chicago’s beautiful Gold Coast.

 Want to keep exploring?
 Learn more about Chicago’s diverse neighborhoods.